 Their cost of living is low enough to afford them flexibility in their retirement spending – with the ability to increase spending in good times and reduce spending in bad times.

-These near-retirees would likely be able to retire and meet their spending needs, even amid a global pandemic and economic recession.
+These near-retirees would likely be able to retire and meet their spending needs, even amid a global pandemic, high inflation, or an economic recession.
 Their plan is relatively bullet-proof.

 A market crash can be a scary time to retire.
-Real dollars are at stake, and it can be emotionally painful to see your portfolio fall 20 percent or more in such a short time.
+Real dollars are at stake, and it can be emotionally painful to see your portfolio fall 20% or more in such a short time.
 Seemingly sound plans can get thrown out the window in the blink of an eye.

 If you’re feeling nervous about retiring soon then perhaps you need to re-examine your retirement plan.
 Perhaps a decade of stock market gains had clouded your judgement and made you overconfident.